RTEMS/rtems-docs/cpu_supplement/sparc.rst

 The SPARC architecture supports a simple yet effective call and return mechanism.
 A subroutine is invoked via the call (call) instruction.
-This instruction places the return address in the caller’s output register 7 (o7).
+This instruction places the return address in the caller's output register 7 (o7).
 After the callee executes a save instruction, this value is available in input register 7 (i7) until the corresponding restore instruction is executed.